mrlag31/SaglissBrigitteFriang/Brigitte Friang Challenge/Chat/Algo/README.md

 When getting to the last URL, we are prompted to resolve an internal problem about storing things in a warehouse.
 Reading [IMPORTANT.pdf](./Knapsack/IMPORTANT.pdf), we can determine that it is a slightly modified version of the [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem).

 The [Knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) is a well-known NP-problem that consists in packing the most value with a maximum weight.
 Let's take an example: imagine you are a thief and can only transport 20kg maximum.
-When entering the house, you spot 3 objects that wieght 16, 11 and 5kg and are valued at 100, 60 and 32€ respectively.
+When entering the house, you spot 3 objects that weight 16, 11 and 5kg and are valued at 100, 60 and 32€ respectively.
 The Knapsack problem is to find which objects to take to maximise our backpack value while not going over the maximum weight.

 This is how it is usually resolved.
 Let `n` be the number of objects, `M` be the max weight, `W = {w1, ..., wn}` the weights and `V = {v1, ..., vn}` their values (`V = W` for our problem).
 We suppose the weights and the values are all positive and different.
 Let also define `S(i, j)` the solution of the problem with the first `i`-th objects and a maximum weight of `j`.
 The value of our backpack solution is `S(n, M)`.